apache/incubator-weex-site/docs/tools/toolkit.md

 #### Options

 `@weex-cli/lint` The built-in `eslint` module is used for code quality verification.
-For options, please refer to [ESLint CLI] (https://eslint.org/docs/user-guide/command-line-interface).
+For options, please refer to [ESLint CLI](https://eslint.org/docs/user-guide/command-line-interface).

-If you want to add the `weex` code quality check to your project, you can also add the eslint plugin [eslint-plugin-weex] (https://www.npmjs.com/package/eslint-plugin-weex) Way to use.
+If you want to add the `weex` code quality check to your project, you can also add the eslint plugin [eslint-plugin-weex](https://www.npmjs.com/package/eslint-plugin-weex) Way to use.

 ### Development Environment Check